 The Debtor is a corporation duly organized under the laws of the Commonwealth of Puerto Rico.
-Security Global Solutions, Inc. was organized and registered in Puerto Rico on January 7, 2015, with number 346473 at the Department of State.
-Debtors is dedicated to provide security services to persons and properties.
-Its main business is providing security services to business.
+Oncology Institute of Puerto Rico, P.S.C. was organized and registered in Puerto Rico on January 7, 2015, with number 346473 at the Department of State.
+Debtors is dedicated to provide health services, specialized on hematology and oncology, through Dr. Sylvia García Ortiz, MD who is Debtor's president and sole shareholder.
+The health services are provided in Metro Medical Center in Bayamon, Puerto Rico.